mbadal1996/augment_imbalanced_data/README.md

 # augment_imbalanced_data
 This R code helps to load, clean, and augment the highly imbalanced NIH drug discovery data set.

+NOTE NOTE NOTE:

+The data set 'drug-discovery.csv' was split into two CSV files called part1 and part2 in order to faciliate uploading to the repo.
+Please combine the CSVs before processing the data with the provided code.

 ==================================================================

 Intro: